Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 In addition to you going to get your health care, there is obviously massive Democrat voter registration going on at these exchanges.

-What if the end result here, in addition to everything else, is sixty-eight million new Democrat registered voters.
+What if the end result here, in addition to everything else, is 68 million new Democrat-registered voters?

 I'm not pulling a number out of the top of my head.

-There's a report here called Building a Healthy Democracy by the Demos organization, Lisa Danitz.
+There's a report here called Building a Healthy Democracy by the Deimos organization, Lisa Danitz.

 Building a healthy democracy, registering 68 million people to vote through health benefit exchanges.